reacton-js/creaton/README.md

 <br>

-The **$host** property returns a reference to the component itself if the component has an open Shadow DOM or is created without it.
-If the component has a closed Shadow DOM, then this property returns «undefined», as shown below:
+The **$host** property returns a reference to the component itself if the component has an open Shadow DOM.
+If the component has a closed Shadow DOM or is created without one, then this property returns «undefined», as shown below:

 ```
 mycomp.$host